 Every night, starting in the early evening, Benjamin Cherner can see blinding floodlights from some of the windows in his apartment.
 The architect has lived with his family on this stretch of New York City's East 8th Street between Avenues C and D for most of the past two decades, and while there have always been lights up—ringing the rooftop of the Police Service Area 4 (PSA4) building on the northeast corner of E. 8th and Avenue C—leaving them on all night is a change he noticed last year.

-Loss of sleep is only the initial problem: The mobile floodlights generate excessive blue light, which appears white to the eye and suppresses melatonin more than some other wavelengths of light.
+In launching the initiative, de Blasio said he hoped "to light up the areas that have previously been obscure and problematic, and make it easier for the NYPD to do its job."
+But a VICE article argued that the machines were part of a larger strategy of "omnipresence," which the Times had already reported entails increasing police patrols while deemphasizing interaction with community members.
+In further illuminating sidewalks teeming with cops, the lights add the impression that police are always watching NYCHA residents.Loss of sleep is only the initial problem: The mobile floodlights generate excessive blue light, which appears white to the eye and suppresses melatonin more than some other wavelengths of light.
 Dr. Randy J. Nelson, a professor in the Department of Neuroscience at The Ohio State University's medical school, told me via email that exposure to such light at night can disrupt biological rhythms, including the circadian rhythms "that optimize physiological and behavioral functioning."
 The epidemiological research on other circumstances where people are exposed to bright light at night suggests that their glow could be detrimental to the health of residents.By way of comparison Nelson noted that workers on night shifts are more likely to suffer from a litany of illnesses, including "sleep disorders, depression, cardiovascular diseases, type 2 diabetes, and cancer," than those who work during the day.